Have a query about the Taiwan Excellence Gaming Cup 2021? Don't worry! We have it all sorted for you!

 • 6 hours after the scheduled starting time of the match and before 24 hours.

-• The beginning of the next match for either of the two Teams (a minimum of 10 minutes has to be kept between two matches by all Teams)
+• Only at offline events: The beginning of the next match for either of the two Teams (a minimum of 10 minutes have to be kept between two matches by all Teams)

 The protest must contain detailed info about why the protest was filed, how the discrepancy came to be and when the discrepancy occurred.
 A protest may be declined if proper documentation is not presented.
 A simple “they are cheaters“ will not do.

-188.8.131.52 Behaviour in Match Protests like Insults and flaming are strictly prohibited and may result in penalties or the protest being ruled against the insulting party.
+126.96.36.199 Behaviour in Match Protests Insults and flaming are strictly prohibited in a protest, and may result in penalties or the protest being ruled against the insulting party.